 Good dials are hard to come by and are a very important part of being able to quickly raise and lower stimulation levels as your training situation changes.
 Much like shotgun fit, a hunter needs to consider the different environments that he will be training and hunting in to make sure that the system they pick will work well for them when training in 90 degree heat but also while hunting in sub zero weather.

 The best positive click dials on the market are on the Dogtra JUST RIGHT

 All SportDOG, Garmin, and DT Systems collars have clicks.

 The right feel in a button is also a very important part of the transmitter control.
 Over the last couple of years most of the manufacturers have struggled to get the best feel in a transmitter button as we moved from non-waterproof transmitters to the waterproof transmitters that are the current standard in today's training collars.
 Overall, I think the majority of the systems we sell have buttons that work well for all users.
 We still have a few buttons that are too small, too squishy or don't respond as easily as they should.
-This is more of a problem with the low end short range product Innotek systems.

 Button feel is a lot like transmitter dial feel.
 The best buttons are big, and placed on the transmitter so that the user can use them in multiple hand positions (right or left) while wearing gloves or in wet and sticky (humid) situations.
 Buttons need to be properly spaced and easy to locate by feel so you don't have to look at the transmitter to find the right button.
 Much like shotgun fit, a hunter needs to consider the different environments that he will be training and hunting in to make sure that the system they pick will work well for them when training in 90 degree heat but also while hunting in sub zero weather.

-The Garmin Delta series, several of the Dogtra units, all E-collar Technologies units, and the high end DT Systems collars now use LCD screens on the transmitter.
+The Garmin Delta series, several of the Dogtra units, all E-collar Technologies units, and the high end DT Systems collars use LCD screens on the transmitter.
 This allows the user to know what level the unit is on and a few of them have info about which dog you are on, battery life, and the type of stimulation you are using.

 While the LCD gives you very good information, it requires that you look at the transmitter to know what you are doing with the transmitter.
 I am not a big fan of this approach.
 I want to keep my eye on the dog.